webgriffe/esb/README.md

 * `initial_polling_interval` (default 1000ms) is the number of milliseconds that flow A will *first* wait before rechecking flow B's status
 * `polling_interval_multiplier` (default: 2) after the first delay, each subsequent delay is obtained by multiplying the previous one by this parameter.
 The default value of 2 means that each time the delay doubles, so the first time the wait fill be 1000ms, the second 2000ms, then 4000ms etc. Setting this value to 1 forces the system to keep on using the initial delay value without change.
 * `maximum_polling_interval` (default: 60000ms) the exponential increase imposed by `polling_interval_multiplier` is capped by this value, which is the maximum possible polling interval.
 * `delay_after_idle_time` (default: 1000ms) sometimes it may happen that flow A's and flow B's producers *begin* producing new jobs at the same time.
-If flow A was idle, it may begin working the new job before flow B's producer has had time to produce its job, and so the dependency would be violated.
+If flow A was idle, it may begin to work the new job before flow B's producer has had time to produce its job, and so the dependency would be violated.
 To solve this, whenever a flow with some dependencies (flow A in our example) has been waiting for some time for new jobs to arrive, it will wait a time specified by `delay_after_idle_time` before resuming operation.
 This gives flow B's producer enough time to publish its job in flow B's queue, which will ensure that flow A will wait for its dependency when the timeout expires.

 Notice that the exponential polling time increase is reset for each dependency: if a flow depends on multiple other flows, each time a dependency goes idle the timing parameters are reset before checking the next dependency.

 Producers
 ---------

 A producer can be any service whose class implements the `ProducerInterface`.
-Anyway implementing only the `ProducerInterface` is not enough.
+However, implementing only the `ProducerInterface` is not enough.
 Every producer must implement also one of the supported *producer type* interfaces.
 This is because the framework must know when to invoke every producer.
 At the moment we support the following producer types:

 * `RepeatProducerInterface`: these producers are invoked repeatedly every fixed interval.
 * `CrontabProducerInterface`: these producers are invoked when their [crontab expression](https://en.wikipedia.org/wiki/Cron#CRON_expression) matches.